Corneal ulcers in horses

 - is mostly traumatic, although some viral keratitis can cause ulcers.

-- can be more or less deep
+- may be more or less deep

-Diagnosis, however, is not as straightforward as for a cutaneous wound.
-As the cornea is transparent, superficial lesions are not always easy to identify.
-In this case, the veterinarian uses a dye, fluorescein, which only binds to superficial lesions on the cornea.
-The ulcer then appears fluorescent green on the eye.
+However, diagnosis is not as straightforward as it is for a skin wound.
+As the cornea is transparent, fairly superficial lesions are not always easy to identify.
+The veterinarian therefore uses a dye, fluorescein, which attaches itself only to the superficial damaged areas of the cornea.
+The ulcer then appears as a fluorescent green spot on the eye.

-1. What treatments are available?
+1. What are the possible treatments?

-1. What happens next?
-After-effects and consequences
+1. What next?
+Aftermath and consequences

 Pauline Cantet, equine veterinarian.

-What size should I choose for my equidiva mask/cap?
+What size should I choose for my Equidiva mask/hat?

-All measurements are approximate and for guidance only.
+All measurements are approximate and are provided for informational purposes only.

-Using a tape measure (or string, which you can measure later), go around your horse's head as shown in the photo:
+Using a tape measure (or a piece of string that you will measure afterwards), measure around your horse's head as shown in the photo:

 Mask size Head circumference